olefriis/advent-of-code/2019/22/README.md

 impressive implementation from sophiebits](https://github.com/sophiebits/adventofcode/blob/main/2019/day22.py), it's clear that I should have _started_ by reversing the original list and _then_ done the reduction, as we would then not have to find primes etc. Oh well.

+UPDATE 3: Changed [run_3.rs](run_3.rs) to start by reversing the commands, and it just flies!
+(And gives the correct output).
+Awesome!
+Now I'm finally ready to move on to day 23...